loridge/Crossing-Minimization-in-k-layered-Hierarchical-Graphs/README.md

 # Crossing-Minimization-in-k-layered-Hierarchical-Graphs

-A project for CS 198/199 under the Algorithms and Complexity Laboratory - UP Diliman
+An undergraduate thesis project for CS 198/199 under the Algorithms and Complexity Laboratory - UP Diliman.